 Orthopedic injuries or injuries that affect the muscles and bones may happen in any workplace.
 They may occur as the result of a traumatic incident such as a car accident or a fall, or they may occur due to repetitive stress on a certain part of the body.
 Regardless, these types of injuries can result in an employee having to take time off work or even having to quit his or her job because of chronic pain or permanent disabilities.

-The experienced Glendale workers’ compensation attorneys at the Oktanyan Der-Grigorian Law Group, Inc. represent injured workers who have suffered orthopedic injuries and are looking for ways to pay their medical and other bills.
+The experienced Glendale workers’ compensation attorneys at the Oktanyan Der-Grigorian Law Group help those in need of Orthopedic workers compensation benefits.
 The time period in the aftermath of an injury can be challenging for injured workers and their families.
-Call us at 818-230-2428 to obtain more information about pursuing your legal rights.
+Call us at 818-230-2428 to obtain more information about protecting your legal rights.

 Orthopedic injuries at the workplace are common and often debilitating.
 They may happen due to high-risk jobs, lack of safety devices or training and repetitive stress.
 In most workplaces, repetitive stress injuries occur frequently.
 Orthopedic injuries at the workplace may affect any part of the body, most often the soft tissues of the neck, shoulder, elbow, wrist, hands and fingers.
 Some of the conditions that may occur as a result of on-the-job musculoskeletal injuries to the upper extremities include cartilage damage, joint dislocations and stress fractures.